Close Icon

 7. Make your holiday home environmentally friendly

-Particularly in the current climate, it’s worth considering how environmentally friendly your property is.
-Not only could making small changes help reduce your running costs over the winter, but it could increase your property’s desirability to guests.
+Across the UK, people are becoming more environmentally conscious; whether it’s the known choice to shop locally, use less packaging or make lifestyle changes.
+The growing trend of ‘eco-tourism’ means it’s worth considering how environmentally friendly your property is.
+Not only could making small changes help reduce your running costs, but it could increase your property’s desirability to guests.

 For other helpful advice, read our article on how to make your holiday home eco-friendly.